Erwin Gohrbandt: Life

-Before the war
+Before the Second World War

 He was then assigned to the Pathological Institute of the Charité.
 Between 1920 and 1928 he worked at the surgical university clinic of the Charité, from 1924 as senior physician and head of the pediatric surgery department.
 In 1924, he habilitated in surgery and began teaching.
-On June 6, 1928 he was appointed Associate Professor of Surgery at the Friedrich Wilhelm University in Berlin.
+On June 6, 1928, he was appointed Associate Professor of Surgery at the Friedrich Wilhelm University in Berlin.
 In the same year, he moved to the city hospital Am Urban as chief physician of the II.
 Surgical Department.